urlgrey/hsmm-pi/README.md

 The project consists of a PHP web application that is used to configure and monitor the mesh node, and an installation shell script that installs dependencies and puts things in the right spots.

-The HSMM-Pi project is designed to run on Ubuntu 12.04 systems.
-Rather than providing an OS image for HSMM-Pi, I've instead created an installation script that will transform a newly-imaged host into an HSMM-Pi node.
+The BBHN-Pi-VPN project is designed to run on Ubuntu 12.04 systems.
+Rather than providing an OS image for BBHN-Pi-VPN, I've instead created an installation script that will transform a newly-imaged host into an BBHN-Pi-VPN node.
 This has several benefits:

  * Greater transparency:  You can see exactly which changes are made to the base system by looking at the install shell script.
- * Easier to port to more platforms: Any platform that runs the supported Ubuntu releases ought to be capable of running HSMM-Pi
+ * Easier to port to more platforms: Any platform that runs the supported Ubuntu releases ought to be capable of running BBHN-Pi-VPN
  * Easier to host:  I only need to post the installation script and webapp files on Github and it's done.
  * Easier to seek support: Ubuntu is widely used and supported, no need to introduce another customization.

 Hardware Requirements
 =====================
-HSMM-Pi has been tested to work with the Raspberry Pi running the Raspbian OS, and with the Beaglebone Black running Ubuntu 12.04 from the onboard eMMC flash memory.
+BBHN-Pi-VPN has been tested to work with the Raspberry Pi running the Raspbian OS, and with the Beaglebone Black running Ubuntu 12.04 from the onboard eMMC flash memory.
 The requirements for each are listed below.

 Raspberry-Pi Node: